angulardart/angular/angular_router/g3doc/migration_guide.md

     }
     ```

-1. For nested routes, define and use parent route libraries.
+1. For nested routes, define and use parent route paths.
+The following example
-    The following example builds on the earlier one, assuming PlanningComponent also has a router-outlet.
+    builds on the earlier one, assuming PlanningComponent also has a
+    router-outlet.

     **New code:** \
     **routes/lib/planning_routes.dart**